reveriel/ksm-test/README.md

 use `malloc` to allocate memory.
 It's difficult to allocate page-alligned memory.
 So, just allocate a large enough memory is OK.

+Note: small alloc will be handeld by `sbrk`, big alloc will be handeld by `mmap`

 use `mlockall` to prevent page from swapping.
 (Did I enabled swap in the kernel ?
 Anyway.)

+## design

+a program that can
+* do simple allcate, free, write do a page, read a page.
+* do it either in a random way or mechanically
+  * can simulate a real app and do simple test.

+* basic memory operation
+  * allocate
+  * free
+  * write
+  * read
+see details in `bk.h`

 ## mem test programs.